Calculate The Correlation Coefficient R For The Data Below

 To calculate the correlation coefficient r, follow these steps:

 1. Collect the Data: Gather paired data for the two variables you want to analyze.
-Here's one way to look at it: if you want to analyze the relationship between hours studied and exam scores, your data might look like this:
+Take this: if you want to analyze the relationship between hours studied and exam scores, your data might look like this:

 Hours Studied (X) Exam Score (Y)